tpwres/teczki-polskiego-wrestlingu/content/o/paw.md

   1. Głuchołazy (2017 - 2018) - in [GOSiR Głuchołazy](@/v/gosir-glucholazy.md)
   2. Wrocław (2018 - Oct 2021) - first in [Czasoprzestrzeń](@/v/czasoprzestrzen.md),
-     then in "Blaszak", a facility located on Leona Popielskiego street, and finally in a facitlity on Aleksandra Ostrowskiego street
+     then in "Blaszak", a facility located on Leona Popielskiego street, and finally in a facility on [Aleksandra Ostrowskiego](@/v/ostrowskiego-wroclaw.md) street
   3. Toruń (Oct 2021 - Oct 2022) - in Liceum Ogólnokształcące nr 2, a high school
   4. Wrocław (Oct 2022 - Apr 2024) - in [Czasoprzestrzeń](@/v/czasoprzestrzen.md)
   5. Kępno (2024-) - in Kępno Dojo